iankamar/iankamar/README.md

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=iankamar&label=Profile%20views&color=0e75b6&style=flat" alt="iankamar" /> </p>

-- 🧠 I’m currently working on [se_project_react](https://github.com/iankamar/se_project_react/)

-- 🔭 Enrolled in TripleTen by Yandex, a Full Stack Web Developer MERN online Bootcamp.**

-- 🌍  I'm based in McLean, VA, but am willing to relocate.**

-- 🌱 I’m currently learning React.js: MongoDB, GraphQL, Apollo, Firebase, Next.js, and Google Cloud.
-These are technologies and frameworks that enhance my ability to build modern applications with features, server-side code, databases, APIs, authentication, hosting, and more.**

 - 💬 I have expertise in JavaScript, especially in using it to manipulate the DOM and handle user events such as clicks, inputs, and scrolls.
 I also apply OOP principles such as abstraction, encapsulation, inheritance, and polymorphism in my JavaScript code.
 I use advanced OOP concepts such as prototypes, constructors, and modules to create reusable and modular code.
 I use Webpack to bundle my code and optimize its performance.
-I use asynchronous JavaScript features such as callbacks, promises, async/await, and fetch to work with data from various APIs. **
+I use asynchronous JavaScript features such as callbacks, promises, async/await, and fetch to work with data from various APIs.

+- 🧠 I’m currently working on [se_project_react](https://github.com/iankamar/se_project_react/)

+- 🔭 Enrolled in TripleTen by Yandex, a Full Stack Web Developer MERN online Bootcamp.

+- 🌍  I'm based in McLean, VA, but am willing to relocate.

+- 🌱 I’m currently learning React.js: MongoDB, GraphQL, Apollo, Firebase, Next.js, and Google Cloud.
+These are technologies and frameworks that enhance my ability to build modern applications with features, server-side code, databases, APIs, authentication, hosting, and more.

-- 📫 How to reach me **ian.kamar@outlook.com**
+- 📫 How to reach me **ian.kamar@outlook.com

 <h3 align="left">Connect with me:</h3>
 <p align="left">